The Early Client (Gets the PR)

 2. Other experts with specific backgrounds from within your organization who may not necessarily be members of the management team.

-3. Identifiable experts from beyond your organizations - this can fall into the category of users of your product or services, experts from businesses that are complementary or cross promotional to your company, or endorsers of your technology.
+3. Identifiable experts from beyond your organizations - this can fall into the category of users of your product or services, experts from businesses that are complementary or cross promotional to your company, endorsers of your technology, or an analyst with whom you have a close relationship.

 If you are working with a PR agency, make sure that they have full access to all your experts.